vint21h/nagios-notification-jabber/README.rst

 * Add to your contact definition option pager with your jabber id and add to service_notification_commands and host_notification_commands options notify-by-jabber and host-notify-by-jabber values respectively.

-* Copy notification_jabber.ini from /usr/share/doc/notification_jabber to /etc. Populate notification_jabber.ini with your nagios bot Jabber ID and password.
+* Copy notification_jabber.ini from /usr/share/doc/notification_jabber to /etc. Populate notification_jabber.ini with your nagios bot credentials and optionaly resource by Nagios instance hostname or custom string.

 Contacts
 --------